janetschel/advent-of-go-2020/README.md

 These are by no means good or fast solutions, just my personal repo to keep tracks of this years progress
 Please no Intcode..... *(doesn't look like it yet :))))))))*

+## Makefile
+Use `make new-day` in the terminal to automatically create a new folder with the important files for the day.
+These files are copied from the static-template folder.
+If you want to make any changes to the blueprint, do it there.

 ## Usage for fetch utils
 Keep in mind that these fetch utils **do not** request the input **again** if the input file already exists.
 It will just use the existing file without making any HTTP requests, so we don't spam the API of https://adventofcode.com/